Arnaud-BARBIER/Multi-strategy-backtest-engine/README.md

 This framework was built around that idea.

-It provides a structured research workflow where most of the infrastructure is already handled, so the user can stay focused on strategy logic, learn a few conventions, and bind the components together.
+It provides a structured research workflow where most of the infrastructure is already handled, so the user can stay focused on strategy logic, learn only a few conventions, and bind the components together.

 In practice, it is meant to support workflows such as: